marshallward/accessproject/cm_timeline.rst

 2015Q2
 ------

+The focus of this term is to communicate our work to external projects in BoM and CSIRO, namely OFAM and CSIRO's BGC model.

-- Port OFAM to 0.1° grid (2 weeks)
+- Port OFAM to 0.1° global grid (2 weeks)

   **Collaborators**: Justin Freeman, Russ Fiedler

-  *Note*: NCI would primarily be advisory, ensuring that grids are common and encouraging scalability of model configurations

   - Develop a common 0.1° grid for OFAM and ACCESS-OM